sheila-anne/sheila-anne/src/pages/events/index.md

 Are you craving a little more community, confidence, and courage?

-You will not want to miss this summer workshop series happening once a month May - July.
+You will not want to miss this virtual workshop series happening once a month May - July 2021.
 Each workshop will be ~75 minutes and will include training, a guided visualization, and reiki!
 Connect with your heart-space, raise your energetic vibration, ignite your inner spark.
 Prepare to connect with others on the topic of self-love and prioritizing YOU.

 There will be three separate events, **Self-Love**, **Self-Worth** and **Self-Trust**.
 Attend one or all!
 They will build upon each other in a beautiful way, and each will be beneficial and magical as a stand-alone if you cannot attend them all.
 Limited number of spots available, as this will be an intimate event.
 Led by [Sheila Anne](/) & [Krysta-Lyn](https://www.krysta-lyn.com/).